vishvAsa/notes/economics/assets/investing/implementation.md

 Joint accounts only possible with majors, not minors.

 ### भारतेषु
+- fundsIndia
+  - Easy account opening, support.
+Excellent UI.
-- UCO + fisdom (202207)
+- fisdom (202207)
+  - No charges in moving money.
+Joint account can be opened with offline support.
   - demat for mutual funds - account opening 299, AMC 0
-    - No charges in moving money.
-No joint account.
   - demat trading  - annual maintenance 250
 - Groww
   - 0 AMC, 0 account opening fees.